andihafner/bash.scripts/README.md

 # bash.scripts
-some bash scripts I wrote for frequently occuring tasks
+Some bash scripts I wrote for frequently occuring tasks on my several Linux Systems during the last decades of years...